Skip to content

 Sundays: 2 pm

-Performance Today, hosted by Fred Child, is America’s most popular classical music radio program and a winner of the 2014 Gabriel Award for artistic achievement.
+Performance Today, hosted by Valerie Kahler, is America’s most popular classical music radio program and a winner of the 2014 Gabriel Award for artistic achievement.
 The show features live concert recordings that can’t be heard anywhere else, highlights from new album releases, and in-studio performances and interviews.

 michael-barone